roserbatlleroca/mira/README.md

 Run an evaluation by calling `mira` and indicating the directory of the reference folder (`reference_foldr`), the target folder (`target_folder`) and name of the evaluation or test (`eval_name`).

 Registering results (`log`) is active by default.
 You can deactivate storing the results by setting log to `no` or you can specify your preferred directory (`log_directory`).
-If you do not specify any `log` folder where results should be stored, MiRA will create a `log` folder in the current directory automatically.
+If you do not specify any `log` folder where results should be stored, MiRA will automatically create a `log` folder in the current directory.

 MiRA will run the evaluation between the samples in the reference and target folder for four music similarity metrics: CLAP score, DEfNet score, Cover Identification (CoverID) and KL divergence.
 However, you can specify a metric with `-m` argument.